Atholos/JSMusicProject/README.md

 **How to Deploy.**
  1. Download this project to your machine.
+ 2. Unpack the ZIP-file.
- 2. with node, run ```NPM install package.json```.
+ 3. with node, run ```NPM install package.json```.
 This will get you all of the required dependencies.
- 3. You need an SQL database for the app to run properly.
+ 4. You need an SQL database for the app to run properly.
 The database structure is in the musicproject.sql file.
-    - Also a .env file needs to be set up with the following content:
+    - Also a .env-file needs to be set up with the following content:
     ```
        DB_HOST: "host address for the database here" E.g. DB_HOST=localhost for localhost usage